okfn-brasil/serenata-de-amor/README.md

 ### Tapioca Jarbas

-There's also a tapioca-wrapper for the API, the [tapioca-jarbas](https://github.com/daneoshiga/tapioca-jarbas/) can be installed with `pip install tapioca-jarbas` and can be used to access the API in python scripts.
+There is also a [tapioca-wrapper](https://github.com/vintasoftware/tapioca-wrapper) for the API.
+The [tapioca-jarbas](https://github.com/daneoshiga/tapioca-jarbas/) can be installed with `pip install tapioca-jarbas` and can be used to access the API in any Python script.

 ## Install